percyliang/sempre/TUTORIAL.md

     java -Xmx3g -cp classes:lib/* edu.stanford.nlp.sempre.Main -executor JavaExecutor -interactive

-This will put you in an interactive prompt where you can develop a system and parse utterances into tiny Java programs.
+This will put you in an interactive prompt where you can develop a system and parse utterances into tiny Java programs (hence `JavaExecutor`).
 Note: you might find it convenient to use `rlwrap` to get readline support.

 ## Formulas and denotations

 A logical form (`Formula`) is a hierarchical expression.
-For example, we have primitive logical forms:
+For example, here are some primitive logical forms:

-    (boolean 4)
+    (boolean true)
     (number 3)
     (string hello)
     (date 2013 7 28)